ceholden/cedar-datacube/docs/source/dev.rst

 .. code-block:: console

-   pytest -r ardzilla/ --cov=ardzilla/ --cov-report=term
+   pytest -r cedar/ --cov=cedar/ --cov-report=term

-This command will run the tests, measure the test coverage against the lines of code in the ardzilla package, and report the coverage summary statistics to the terminal.
+This command will run the tests, measure the test coverage against the lines of code in the cedar package, and report the coverage summary statistics to the terminal.

 Continuous Integration